Conus carnalis

 Conus carnalis is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 34 mm and 63 mm.
+The shell features a smooth and glossy texture, typically displaying a pattern of spiral ridges interspersed with axial lines.
+The base of the shell is usually white or light beige, adorned with irregular dark brown or reddish-brown markings.
+These markings may appear as spots or streaks, creating a contrast against the lighter shell background.
+The aperture, or opening, of the shell is elongated and narrow, with the interior surface often exhibiting a shiny white appearance.

 Distribution

 This species occurs in the Atlantic Ocean off Angola.